brian-j-smith/Mamba.jl/doc/variate.rst

 Variate
 -------

 ``Variate`` is an abstract type that serves as the basis for several concrete types in the *MCMCsim* package.
 Conceptually, it represents a data structure that stores numeric values sampled from a target distribution.
 As an abstract type, ``Variate`` cannot be instantiated and cannot have fields.
 It can, however, have method functions, which descendant subtypes will inherit.
 Such inheritance allows one to endow a core set of functionality to all subtypes by simply defining the functionality once on the abstract type.
 Accordingly, a core set of functionality is defined for the ``Variate`` type through the method functions summarized below.
-Although the (abstract) type does not have fields, its method functions assume that all subtypes will be declared with the ``data`` field defined below.
+Although the (abstract) type does not have fields, its method functions assume that all subtypes will be declared with the ``value`` field defined below.

 Declaration
 ^^^^^^^^^^^